-Likewise, we are also finalizing advisory committees for each of these initial themes.
-These groups, made up of strategically-selected members of university community, will recommend accompanying goals for their respective themes, and will incorporate stakeholder feedback into these themes going forward.
+Likewise, we are also finalizing work groups for each of these initial themes.
+These groups, made up of strategically-selected members of university community, will, in turn, form smaller task groups to provide direction and recommend accompanying goals for their respective themes, and will incorporate stakeholder feedback into these themes going forward.

 The project team hosted twelve listening sessions on both campuses in late November.
 A total of 260 attended the sessions.
 In attendance were faculty (59%), staff (33%) and students (7%).* Here are some examples of what we heard from listening session participants:

 "We have the power to transform Richmond and we are doing it."

 "The diverse, urban teaching environment."